alphagov/govuk-developer-docs/source/manual/deploying-terraform.html.md

 ## 1. Check what you can deploy

 Which changes you can deploy depends on the level of access you have to our AWS environments.
-Specifically, the level of acces your Amazon Resource Name or ARN has been given.
+Specifically, the level of access your Amazon Resource Name or ARN has been given.

 - `govuk-users` (`role_user_user_arns`) can't deploy anything
 - `govuk-powerusers` (`role_poweruser_user_arns`) and `govuk-platformhealth-powerusers` (`role_platformhealth_poweruser_user_arns`) can deploy everything except IAM (users and policies).